scala/docs.scala-lang/overviews/quasiquotes/definition-details.md

       }
     })

-Quasiquotes don\'t support inline package definition syntax that are usually used in the header of the source file (but it's equivalent to the supported one in terms of ASTs).
+Quasiquotes don\'t support the inline package definition syntax that is usually used in the header of the source file (but it's equivalent to the supported one in terms of ASTs).

 ## Package Object Definition